typemill/typemill/content/00-welcome/02-write-content.md

 # Write Content

 Typemill provides easy and intuitive authoring tools and we work hard to create a good author experience.

-With the interactive navigation you can create pages and structure your websites.
-The visual markdown editor will help you to create content in a wysiwyg mode.
-The publish bar gives you full control over the status of each page.
+* With the **interactive navigation** you can create pages and structure your websites.
+* The **visual markdown editor** will help you to create content in a wysiwyg mode.
+* With the **raw markdown editor** you can write markdown syntax in textarea.
+* The **publish bar** gives you full control over the status of each page.

 Watch the following video tutorial to learn all the details.

 ![youtube-video](media/live/youtube-6i2-uv88gke.jpeg "click to load video"){#6I2-uV88GkE .youtube}